VulcanJS/vulcan-docs/source/internationalization.md

 <h1>{{__.[emails.inquiry_approved]}}</h1>
 ```

 Note that email internationalization is pretty basic and does not currently support string replacement.
 PR welcome!
+[TODO]